pxslip/db-studio/docs/getting-started/glossary.md

 ### Data Type Superset

-Directus uses its built-in database abstraction to properly support all the different SQL vendors.
+d9 uses its built-in database abstraction to properly support all the different SQL vendors.
 However, these vendors do not share support for the same data types, instead, each SQL vendor maintains their own list.
-To standardize all of these differences, Directus has a single _superset_ of types that map to the vendor-specific ones.
+To standardize all of these differences, d9 has a single _superset_ of types that map to the vendor-specific ones.

 - **String** — A shorter set of characters with a configurable max length
 - **Text** — A longer set of characters with no real-world max length